jmadala/workshop-cultivating-coders/README.md

 Notice the service has a selector of deploymentconfig=ghost.
 Any pod who has a label key “deploymentconfig” whose value is “ghost” will be matched by this service, and that pod will be listed in the service’s endpoint table.

-Next, let's learn a bit about Deployment Configurations and Replication Controllers.
+Just a little introduction to replication controllers...
 In the web console, click the up arrow next to the pod status indicator.
 You will see the number of pods scaling to 2.
 Click it again, and the number of pods will scale to 3.
 After all of the pods are in running status, click the url (route) in the service to check and see if Ghost is still running.

 #### Background: Routes